PRICE REDUCED Unsigned Reading, Berks County, Pennsylvania Pre-Revolution era Possibly Virginia

 Most details of this fine and extremely long rifle point to Lehigh County however, attribution to Neihart is tenuous.
+John Young Sr. is another suggested maker who worked in Easton.
 The original length octagon to round smoothbore barrel is 49 inches long with only a thin small sliver of wood missing along the forestock.
 The relief carving is excellent in design and execution and the wood surfaces are untouched.
 A large piece of wood is replaced around the lock.
 All mounts are original to the rifle.

 Unsigned John Young jr, Possibly Samuel States, Easton, PA ca 1810